“Your portfolio is a garden. Pay close attention to it. Pull out the weeds and water the flowers” – Peter Lynch

 Beyond this actively managed portfolio of small and mid cap companies, I invest in other asset classes via funds (Investment Trusts and ETFs).

 My self-imposed weighting limits are 10% maximum and 2% minimum.
 This means that every holding can make a meaningful contribution while no single holding can decimate the portfolio if it goes wrong.

 When to Sell

 The main reason for selling is if the investment thesis no longer remains intact.
-Usually, such bad news (or the precursor of potential bad news) comes via regulatory news from the company (RNS).
-In particular, I have an almost unbreakable rule to sell a holding whenever there is a “profit warning”.
 Another reason to sell would be to free up space and funds for a new, higher conviction holding and on occasion, to shift the balance of the portfolio from risk-on (more speculative holdings) to risk-off (more conservative holdings) or vice-versa.

 I am a non-qualified amateur playing a professional game which employs some of the smartest, most educated people in our society.
 This site is about me learning out loud in pursuit of my own investment goals and financial independence.
 First and foremost, I write for my own benefit and my own learning BUT if my ramblings and transparency can help you with your own investment journey, that’s great and I’m delighted to have you along for the ride.
 Feel free to connect with me on Twitter (@BrilliantLeader).

 Markets go up and markets go down, some shares rise and others fall, often for no discernible reason.
-Where there is risk, there is opportunity and I am simply trying to weigh the odds in my favour, over the long haul, based on my own financial situation and tolerance for risk.
+Where there is risk, there is opportunity and I am simply trying to weigh the odds in my favour, over the long haul, based on my own financial situation, skill set and tolerance for risk.
 No financial advice is ever intended in my writings.